Modern Basement Drop Ceiling Tile Idea

 - USE QUALITY SCISSORS – Cut the vinyl drop ceiling covers easily with a good pair of scissors (our favorite).

-- BE CAREFUL BY RAISED AREAS – You have to be a little careful around the spots that have relief as you need to slowly cut those areas so that the edge doesn’t rip.
+- BE CAREFUL IN RAISED AREAS – You have to be a little careful around the spots that have relief, as you need to slowly cut those areas so that the edge doesn’t rip.

-- TAKE YOUR TIME – It is easy to cut to much is you rush.
-While this is a super easy DIY, you still need to take your time.
+- TAKE YOUR TIME – It is easy to cut too much if you rush.
+While this is a super-easy DIY, you still need to take your time.

 Where can you buy Ceilume tiles?

-- EASY INSTALLATION: When need partial tiles, you cut the tiles with scissors.
+- EASY INSTALLATION: When you need partial tiles, cut them with scissors.

 - GREAT CUSTOMER SERVICE: I received a few tiles with damaged corners that were easily replaced.